Analyzing Southern Missouri Bancorp (SMBC) & Its Peers

 |2.20

-Southern Missouri Bancorp presently has a consensus price target of $29.00, indicating a potential downside of 36.65%.
-As a group, “Savings institutions, except federal” companies have a potential upside of 0.57%.
-Given Southern Missouri Bancorp’s rivals higher probable upside, analysts clearly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.
+Southern Missouri Bancorp presently has a consensus target price of $29.00, indicating a potential downside of 36.11%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 0.44%.
+Given Southern Missouri Bancorp’s rivals higher possible upside, analysts plainly believe Southern Missouri Bancorp has less favorable growth aspects than its rivals.

+Southern Missouri Bancorp pays an annual dividend of $0.64 per share and has a dividend yield of 1.4%.
+Southern Missouri Bancorp pays out 21.3% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.5% and pay out 28.2% of their earnings in the form of a dividend.
+Southern Missouri Bancorp has increased its dividend for 1 consecutive years.

 Profitability